The retiree behind the roof garden that brought back a kampung spirit

 And then others joined to pick up the slack, like Mr Rahman Latiff, who loved the garden and volunteered to do the watering and cleaning while learning about Chinese herbs and doing some planting.
 Pushing 80, he is at the garden at least four times a week.

-The turning point came early last year when Mr Ee’s wife, seeing the challenges he was facing, suggested that he open up half the garden for people to take whatever is grown, and also suggested some of the plants it could have.
+The turning point came early last year when Mr Ee’s wife suggested that he open up half the garden for people to take whatever is grown, and also suggested some of the possible plants.

-They have not looked back since then.
-A sign now stands proudly at the garden, saying: “Pick our herbs and spices for free.
-But only take what you need.”

-And there is a lot more they can take, if needed: Sweet potato leaves, lemongrass, Kaffir lime, brinjal, ladies' fingers, chilli, Thai basil, garlic, ginger, and so on.
+And there is a lot more they can take, but only if needed: Sweet potato leaves, lemongrass, Kaffir lime, brinjal, ladies' fingers, chilli, Thai basil, garlic, ginger, and so on.

+Throughout its several transformations, the garden has gone from strength to strength, picking up eight awards, including the Gardeners’ Cup 2018 this past week at the ongoing Singapore Garden Festival.

+Its open concept even came to the attention of Temasek, which decided "in the spirit of sustainability" to donate edible herbs and plants exhibited at last month’s Temasek Ecosperity Conference to the garden.